hfp/libxs/documentation/libxs_math.md

 (stride[0]=1, stride[k]=product of shape[0..k-1]).
 The requested
 order is clamped to min(order, extent-1, LIBXS_FPRINT_MAXORDER).

-The axis parameter controls how multi-dimensional data is handled:
+The flags parameter is a bitwise OR of preprocessing options:

-  axis < 0    Hierarchical mode (default).
-Sweeps the innermost
-              dimension first and collapses each level into the next outer dimension via Sobolev self-norms.
+  LIBXS_FPRINT_SORT      Sort values before differencing
+                         (permutation-invariant fingerprint).

+  LIBXS_FPRINT_AUTOCORR  Replace signal with its autocorrelation
+                         before differencing (shift-invariant).

-  axis >= 0   Per-axis mode.
-Differentiates along dimension
+  LIBXS_FPRINT_PERAXIS   Per-axis mode.
+Differentiates along
-              'axis' only and takes the per-order maximum of each norm (linf, l2, l1) across all positions in the remaining dimensions.
+                         dimension 'axis' only and takes the
+                         per-order maximum of each norm across
+                         all positions in the remaining dimensions.

+Without LIBXS_FPRINT_PERAXIS, hierarchical mode is used (sweeps the innermost dimension first, collapses via Sobolev self-norms).
+The axis parameter is only consulted when LIBXS_FPRINT_PERAXIS is set.

+The smooth parameter specifies a box-filter radius applied before differencing (0 = off).
+Each output sample becomes the average of the 2*smooth+1 nearest input samples (clamped at boundaries).

-For 1-D data, axis is ignored (both modes are equivalent).
+For 1-D data without LIBXS_FPRINT_PERAXIS, axis is ignored.

 Supported types: F64, F32, and all integer libxs_data_t types
 (I64, I32, U32, I16, U16, I8, U8 -- promoted to double internally).